|Fundamental Method||Cone-isolation Contrast Sensitivity|

 - 0.5% of females, less common

-- Most color perception problems more accurately are color “deficiencies” rather than color “blindness”
+- Most color perception problems are color vision “deficiencies” rather than color “blindness”

 - Protan type deficiencies are reduced sensitivity to red from “L-cones”